fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 (#tunneling-protocol)).

-To uniquely identify a distinct endpoint-originated DTLS association, the MDD assigns a tunnel-unique "association identifier" for the association.
+To uniquely identify a distinct endpoint-originated DTLS association, the MDD assigns a tunnel-unique "association identifier" for each of connection to each endpoint.
 The association identifier is necessary since multiple DTLS messages from multiple endpoints might be relayed over the same tunnel.
 By uniquely assigning an association identifier, the MDD can determine which message received from the KMF needs to be forwarded to which